qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

 It is just going to have a different name, `test_collection_import`.
 We do not need to create a collection first, as it is going to be created automatically.

 Restoring collection is also done separately on each node, but our Python SDK does not support it yet.
 We are going to use the HTTP API instead, and send a request to each node using `requests` library.
-Alternatively, you can use the `curl` command.

 ```python
 for node_url, snapshot_path in zip(QDRANT_NODES, local_snapshot_paths):